Hadokane/CCI_PP4_Radicool_Store/TESTING.md

 - D2 & D3 are achievable through Django's Admin pages.
 - D4 is proven in the above Manual Testing section.

----

-I am confident that the above examples further substantiate the evidence provided in the previous "Plane Analysis" sections and will be strengthened further by the following "Testing" sections.

-I have substantial reason to declare all user and site-owner stories met.
+After carrying out the above Testing - both Manual & Automated - I have substantial reason to declare all User Goals met.

 [Back to top ↑](#testing_document)